louakedwayl/Push_Swap/README.md

 ## Push Swap - Optimized Sorting Project

-Push Swap is an iconic algorithmic project from the 42 school curriculum that serves as an excellent exercise in logic and optimization.
+Push Swap is an algorithmic project that serves as an excellent exercise in logic and optimization.
 The objective is to sort a stack of integers using a limited set of operations while minimizing the number of moves required.

 ## The Concept